 Americans agree.
-Based on our recent survey – which looks at what Americans want from corporate America during the response, reopening, and reset phases of the crisis – three in four respondents believe that companies should prioritize health and safety, even if it means taking a more cautious approach to re-opening.
+Based on our recent survey fielded in collaboration with our partners at The Harris Poll– which looks at what Americans want from corporate America during the response, reopening, and reset phases of the crisis – three in four respondents believe that companies should prioritize health and safety, even if it means taking a more cautious approach to re-opening.
 Furthermore, 69% say that they would rather experience financial strain than risk their health by returning to work too soon.

 Health and safety measures – in particular, the provision of PPE (Personal Protective Equipment) – have been critically important for essential workers on the front lines of our nation’s businesses throughout the crisis.
 As part of our COVID-19 Corporate Response Tracker – which analyzes the specific actions America’s 300 largest employers have taken to support their workers, customers, and communities during COVID-19 – we looked at whether companies had instituted additional health and safety measures, like enhanced cleaning and social distancing, as well as specifically whether they’ve provided their workers with PPE.